welteki/docs.actuated.dev/docs/examples/matrix-k8s.md

 See also: [Actuated with KinD](/examples/kind)

 ![Launching 10 Kubernetes clusters in parallel](/images/k3s-matrix.png)
-> Launching 10 Kubernetes clusters in parallel across your fleet of Actuated Agents.
+> Launching 10 Kubernetes clusters in parallel across your fleet of Actuated Hosts.

 Certified for: